“Today’s supply chains are perfectly suited for the needs of businesses 20 years ago.”

 The supply chain industry is evolving at a rapid pace.
 Product development lifecycles are becoming shorter by the day and geographical flexibility is making supply chains global.
 Consumer expectation for faster deliveries is simultaneously growing and effective demand planning has become iterative, short-term and mostly analytical.

 A McKinsey report states that digitization can supply chains grow by 3.2%.
 Supply chain enterprises are now turning to technology such as Big Data, Artificial Intelligence and IoT for optimization and scalability.

-The Challenges in Supply Chain
+The Supply Chain Network Optimization Challenges

 Supply chain complexities are caused due to a number of challenges and dynamics that the industry is subject to.
 When asked about the most critical pain points and key focus areas in the supply chain, 63% of supply chain CXOs believe that cutting down transportation costs is their top priority.

 43% consider tech implementation as a growth strategy, while 32% of businesses are focused on improving business processes and 31% on customer experience.
 The below chart explains the major challenges and focus parameters for supply chain enterprises globally.

 However, these individual pain points are also interlinked with each other.
 “Supply chain enterprises must now start looking at them as a whole and address these challenges simultaneously, rather than sequentially.”, stated Krishna.

 Network Optimization is the Game-Changer

 The Supply Chain Network forms the backbone of operations for all major industries.
 Therefore, Supply Chain Network Optimization plays a crucial role in streamlining supply chain operations to a large extent.

 Given the complexities and the number of touch-points in the modern supply chain, running operations based on assumptions or human intuition is not feasible anymore.
 In a broader sense, Network Optimization means modeling and analyzing the supply chain network using Artificial Intelligence and Machine Learning algorithms.